AckerlyXu/heima/articles/traffic-manager/traffic-manager-nested-profiles.md

 !['Performance' traffic routing with default failover][5]

-However, suppose you prefer the China East site 1 traffic failover to China North, and only direct traffic to other regions when both endpoints are unavailable.
+However, suppose you prefer the China East traffic failover to China North, and only direct traffic to other regions when both endpoints are unavailable.
 You can create this solution using a child profile with the 'Priority' traffic-routing method.

 !['Performance' traffic routing with preferential failover][6]

-Since the China East site 1 endpoint has higher priority than the China North endpoint, all traffic is sent to the China East site 1 endpoint when both endpoints are online.
-If China East site 1 fails, its traffic is directed to China North.
-With the nested profile, traffic is directed to China East only when both China East site 1 and China East site 2 North fail.
+Since the China East endpoint has higher priority than the China North endpoint, all traffic is sent to the China East endpoint when both endpoints are online.
+If China East fails, its traffic is directed to China North.
+With the nested profile, traffic is directed to China East only when both China East and China North fail.

 You can repeat this pattern for all regions.
 Replace all three endpoints in the parent profile with three child profiles, each providing a prioritized failover sequence.